pcbrendel/pcbrendel.github.io/aboutme.md

 ![dissertation_pic](img/dissertation_pic.jpg)

-Upon graduating, I moved to San Francisco participated in the Insight Health Data Science Fellowship through [Insight Data Science](https://www.insightdatascience.com).
+Upon graduating, I moved to San Francisco to participate in the Health Data Science Fellowship through [Insight Data Science](https://www.insightdatascience.com).

-Throughout all these experiences, I have been particularly interested in baseball statistics and fantasy baseball.
+Throughout all these experiences, I've had a strong passion for baseball statistics and fantasy baseball.